-- Haven’t previously participated in a China camp sponsored by Hanban.
+- Haven’t previously participated in a China camp sponsored by CLEC.

 - Are over 18 years old.

-- Have studied Mandarin with the Business Confucius Institute OR are studying Mandarin at the University of Leeds Language Centre.
+- Have studied Mandarin with the Business Confucius Institute OR are studying Mandarin with our partners (East Asian Studies, Languages for All)

-Participants are required to attend the briefing meeting (and interview, if required) before the trip.
+Participants are required to attend an information meeting (and interview, if required) before the trip.